HerHde/CAcert-Gen/README.md

 If `HOST` is `.` or the same as `TLD`, `TLD` will also be used as a `HOST`.

 With flag `-c` set, CAcert class 1 (and class 3, if the option is followed by `3`) PKI key will be cat'ed behind each certificate to build an entire *root certificate chain*.

+Flag `-s` means SubjectAltName (SAN), an X.509 extension which allows to create a cert for multiple domains.
+If it is set, the first domain name will be used as the standard CN, any other domains will be SANs within this single cert.

 The CSR will be deleted (you may regenerate it from the key if you are funny) and the other files will be `chmod`'ed as recommended.